Step 1: Set Up Your Workspace

 Pressing Enter or the space bar repeatedly to create blank lines adds barriers for assistive technology and results in an inaccessible file.

-Use Page Setup Section
+Use the Page Setup Section under the Layout Tab

 - To create page breaks for splitting content.